Bentall Dental Centre

 Your First Visit

-Your first visit is spent assessing your current oral health.
+Your first visit at your local dentist is spent assessing your current oral health.
 If you have been visiting another dentist who has already generated x-rays and reports, it would be helpful if you brought those to your first appointment.
 If you would rather us call and get your records, please let us know so we have them prior to your first appointment.

 For a new patient exam and cleaning, we need about an hour and a half; however, if you have not seen a dentist in a long while it may take longer.

-- First, you will meet Dr. Shannon or Dr. Lee and talk about your concerns.
+- First, you will meet one of our doctors to talk about your concerns.

 - An assistant will take a series of digital x-rays to check for cavities as well as bone loss and other issues.

-- Dr. Shannon or Dr. Lee will use these x-rays to do a comprehensive dental exam that includes charting of all your existing dental work.
+- Your Doctor will use these x-rays to do a comprehensive dental exam that includes charting of all your existing dental work.

 - We want to know and understand the history of your mouth.